Do You Really Need All Those Extra Services?

 1. “Your oil is too dirty – you should come back sooner next time.”

 One way mechanics make their money is when they tell you to come back for an oil change prematurely.
 The only place that can tell you exactly when you need a new oil change is your owner’s manual.
-Though some vehicles require a change every 3,000 miles, a lot of vehicles only require them every 5,000 or more.
+Though some vehicles may require a change every 3,000 miles, many vehicles may only require them every 5,000 or more.

 2. “While you’re here, we should flush everything.”